Spatial Partitioning Schemes

 Spark SQL: Apache Iceberg Partition Transforms

 Iceberg handles spatial partitioning via metadata transforms, avoiding directory proliferation.
-Use bucket or truncate transforms alongside spatial UDFs.
+Use bucket transforms alongside spatial UDFs.

 CREATE TABLE iceberg.geospatial.events (